Jay7c/jc.godot3.time-of-day/README.md

 ------------------------------------

 ## Mono version?
-> The C# version will come back later.
+> The C# version will come in godot 4.

 ## Reflections:
 > Optimal reflections are possible with a well-configured reflection probe.
 ------------------------------------

 ## Limitations:
-- You can only get sky reflections with a reflection probe.
+- You can only get sky reflections with a reflection probe(realtime with always update mode and low quality resolution).

 ## Future:
-- Currently it is experimental, for godot 4 I will improve the plugin(I will use this plugin in my game)
+- For godot 4 I will improve the plugin(I will use this plugin in my game)

 ## Feedback and comments is welcome.
 ------------------------------------